Skip to main content

 Finally, metabolites of testosterone, such as androstenediol, can act as positive allosteric modulators of GABA-A receptors, the primary inhibitory neurotransmitter system in the brain.
 By enhancing GABAergic transmission, these metabolites can produce anxiolytic effects, contributing to a sense of calm and well-being.

-This multifaceted influence across multiple neurotransmitter systems demonstrates that testosterone’s role in is a complex and integrated process.
+This multifaceted influence across multiple neurotransmitter systems demonstrates that testosterone’s role in emotional regulation is a complex and integrated process.
 It is a systems-level modulator that fine-tunes the very neurochemical symphony that creates our emotional experience.

 Can Androgen Receptor Sensitivity Affect Mood Regulation?

-The variability in individual responses to testosterone is partly explained by genetic differences in the (AR).
+The variability in individual responses to testosterone is partly explained by genetic differences in the androgen receptor (AR).
 The AR gene contains a polymorphic region with a variable number of CAG repeats.
 The length of this CAG repeat sequence is inversely related to the transcriptional activity of the receptor; a shorter repeat length generally corresponds to a more sensitive and efficient receptor.

 This means that two individuals with identical testosterone levels can have markedly different physiological and psychological responses based on their AR sensitivity.